 Expect the list of predefined web links to grow as users report sites to us for research on dependencies to make them work with Site Lock.

 - Deprovisioned devices are no longer counted towards the total device count shown on the dashboard

-- When unassigning an app from a group, the option for Force Install or Self-Service install has been removed since it was not needed
+- When unassigning an app from a group, the option for Force Install or Self-Service installation has been removed since it was not needed

-- Users in a role such as "technician" were unable to rename devices, even if the permission settings were granted for "manage groups"
+- Users in roles such as "technician" were unable to rename devices, even if permission settings were granted for "manage groups".